Rodman Public Library invites patrons of all ages to dive into the Oceans of Possibilities summer reading program.

 Another raffle entry can be earned by performing nine easy library challenges, which will be posted when summer reading begins and can be answered at the child’s own speed and in any order.

-Teens will have plenty of opportunities to earn entries into the grand prize drawings for one of three prizes, including a Nintendo Switch, a $50 Amazon gift card, or a $50 GameStop gift card.
+Teens will have plenty of opportunities to earn entries into the grand prize drawings for one of three prizes, including a Nintendo Switch Lite, a $100 Amazon gift card, or a $100 GameStop gift card.

 Teens who complete 20 hours of reading, which will be recorded on a reading log, will earn a book, a summer reading-themed prize and an entry for one of the three grand prizes.